planariangames/eldritchgambit/Eldritch_Gambit_SRD_Magic.md

 and success means the target must reroll a single die from any Rolls (damage, Rally, casting dice, etc.) and take the lowest result. *\[Range 1, Lasting\] Parley Check, target Rerolls any Rolls and takes lowest.*
+- **Flight:** fly through the air with great speed.
+Flight is at double normal speed in any direction.
+Easily overcomes most obstacles, falls, and ground hazards without a Check, half DF for the rest. *\[Range 0, Instant\] Fly in any direction at double speed.*
 - **Float:** glide through the air with the greatest of ease.
 This easily overcomes most obstacles, falls, and ground hazards without a Move Check, and halves DF for the rest.
-Move actions may be in any direction, including up.
-Combining it with the Spring Spell mimics speedier flight.
-*\[Range 0, Lasting\] Negate fall & ground hazards, half DF on Moves vs. obstacles.*
+Move actions may be in any direction, including up. *\[Range 0, Lasting\] Negate fall & ground hazards, half DF on Moves vs. obstacles.*
 - **Grease:** covers the ground with a slippery aura.
 This inflicts a 1d4 +<span style="text-transform:uppercase;">Cha</span> penalty to nearly any action taken